These tips will help for whatever kind of special resolution you're planning for your society.

 The form you'll need is:

-If you’re passing a special resolution that's required by the Societies Act, the special resolution will come into effect once the forms are filed with the registrar.
+If you’re passing a special resolution that's required by the Societies Act, the special resolution will come into effect once the required forms are filed with the registrar.

-For example, your new bylaws come into effect when you file them either through the Transition application or the Bylaws alteration form.
+For example, your new bylaws come into effect when you file them either through the transition application or the bylaws alteration form.
 If your society files the forms online using the Yukon Corporate Online Registry, the changes will come into effect immediately.

 There may be additional steps to other processes such as amalgamating or converting to a member-funded society.

-We are open Monday to Friday from 8:30 am to 4:30 pm at 307 Black Street, 1st floor in Whitehorse.
+We're open Monday to Friday from 8:30 am to 4:30 pm at 307 Black Street, 1st floor in Whitehorse.

 Mail: Government of Yukon